NFL picks this week, Vegas odds: 2026 Championship Round expert predictions against the spread, parlay, props

 SportsLine's top NFL experts reveal their best bets for Broncos vs. Patriots in the AFC Championship Game and Rams vs. Seahawks in the NFC Championship Game

-While that may have you leaning towards one side in the AFC Title Game, what should you make of the NFC Championship Game with your NFL bets?
+While that could have you leaning towards one side in the AFC title game, what should you make of the NFC Championship Game with your NFL bets?
 They split their two regular season matchups both versus the line and outright, with the Rams winning the first by two points and the Seahawks winning the second by one point.
-Having insight beyond ATS records may make one side more appealing for conference championship NFL predictions, and that's where utilizing betting trends from NFL experts comes in handy.
 Before locking in any Championship Round NFL picks or NFL prop bets, be sure to check out the Championship Round NFL best bets and predictions from SportsLine's red-hot Vegas experts.

 SportsLine has more than 40 hand-picked Vegas experts who excel in multiple spots.
 The NFL, however, is a strength for the site as SportsLine currently has five total experts who are on NFL runs that have returned $1,000 or more for $100 players and one who has returned more than $1,500.
 Anybody following their NFL betting picks at sportsbooks and on betting sites could have seen strong returns.